Santa Fe, NM | colorofthewest.com

-From the time she was a toddler, Sharon Markwardt was a “critter kid,” adoring every animal she saw from the tiniest of insects to the giants in the zoo (except for the mean ostrich!).
-Whether digging holes in the sand to find minute shells, climbing trees or picking wildflowers, Markwardt has always felt at home exploring the details of nature.
-A finger painting in first grade wasn’t just a flower, it was an Iris, with fat petals pointing in the right directions and long strappy leaves executed with the side of her hand.
-The praise it received became a welcome mat for a lifelong adventure in art.
+Sharon Markwardt was a “critter kid,” adoring every animal she saw from the tiniest of insects to the giants in the zoo.
+Markwardt has always felt at home exploring the details of nature.
+A finger painting in first grade wasn’t just a flower, it was an iris, with fat petals pointing in the right directions and long strappy leaves executed with the side of her hand.

-Having a mother who was an artist provided Markwardt access to materials, and permission to take a creative path.
-She earned a Bachelor of Fine Arts degree with a minor in Biology and has taken joy from trying her hand at a long list of media.
+Having a mother who was an artist provided Markwardt access to materials and permission to take a creative path.
+She earned a Bachelor of Fine Arts degree with a minor in Biology and has taken joy from trying her hand at a long list of mediums.

-In 2005, Markwardt moved from the suburbs to a rural part of central Texas so her daughter could have a horse.
-Livestock in the neighborhood provided the artist with ample subject matter after her mare tossed her into Western art.
-Following a bad fall from the horse, she moved to oil paints and began to see and explore more color.
-Working from her own photos, Markwardt now depicts the personalities and emotions of the creatures who intrigue her, believing similar emotions unite people and animals alike.
+In 2005, Markwardt moved from the suburbs to a rural part of central Texas.
+Following a bad fall from her mare, she moved to oil paints and began to see and explore more color.
+Working from her own photos, Markwardt depicts the personalities and emotions of the creatures who intrigue her, believing similar emotions unite people and animals alike.
 Nothing makes Sharon happier than being able to elicit smiles or laughter from viewers and collectors.